DragonRuby/dragonruby-game-toolkit-contrib/docs/api/runtime.md

 ### `parse_json_file`

-Same behavior as `parse_json_file` except a file path is read for the json string.
+Same behavior as `parse_json` except a file path is read for the json string.

 ### `parse_xml`